BBC-Esq/Poor-Man-Vector-Database/README.md

 1. Download the .exe and simply click to run.
 2. Install and get running LM Studio.
 Activate server mode.
 Make sure that the server information is listening on: `http://localhost:1234/v1` otherwise you'll have to modify "chat.py" accordingly.
-3. If you don't use the .exe, you can simply run "gui.py."

 Thanks for stopping by.